CosmOS-Creators/docs/sites/demo/event.rst

 Event
 =============================
-The operating system event unit handles the triggering and dispatching of the events withing the operating system.
+The operating system event unit handles the triggering and dispatching of the events within the operating system.
-The main idea of the operating system events is to be able to trigger event from the one core and handle it with the others.
+The main idea of the operating system events is to be able to trigger event from one core and handle it with the others.
 For more information please read the event section in the :ref:`about_whitepaper`.

 Configuration